 DAMSONS & GAGES

-Gages, however, can be a mine field so self fertile ones are best
+Gages, however, can be a real minefield as regards pollination so self fertile ones are best

 Rootstocks are the same as plums, Pixy for dwarf trees, bushes and fans and St Julian A for larger specimens.